inverno-io/inverno-core/doc/reference-guide.md

 #### Lazy

 A socket can be annotated with the `@Lazy` to indicate that a bean instance supplier should be provided instead of an actual bean instance.
-A lazy socket must then necessarily be of type `Supplier<E>` which specifies the actual type of the socket as formal parameter.
+A lazy socket must then be of type `Supplier<E>` which specifies the actual type of the socket as formal parameter.
+In order to lazily inject a list of beans, the socket must be of type `List<Supplier<E>>`.

 A lazy socket allows a dependent bean to lazily retrieve a bean instance.
 This presents several advantages when prototype beans are wired into a lazy socket, it is then possible to create fully wired bean instances on demand during the operation of a module and use them when processing a request for instance.